wozo/Leaflet-Maps-Marker/readme.txt

 * export your markers as ARML for displaying in the augmented-reality browser from Wikitude
 * export your markers as csv-file
 * configure up to 3 basemaps from Cloudmade with custom styles
+* TinyMCE button for easily searching and adding maps on post/pages edit screen
 * display a list of markers below layer maps
 * show standalone maps in fullscreen mode
 * support for microformat geo-markup to make your maps machine-readable